-Colorado man pleads guilty to murdering pregnant wife, two daughters
+Colorado man pleads guilty to murdering wife, children

 Watts had faced the possibility of the death penalty if convicted, but under his plea agreement prosecutors pledged to not seek the death penalty, Steve Wrenn, chief deputy district attorney for Weld County, told the judge.

-Watts initially told police he strangled his wife in a rage because, after the couple had argued, she killed their two girls.
-But in his guilty plea, Watts made it clear that he, and not his wife, had killed the girls.

-Shanann Watts was 15 weeks pregnant when she died, according to court records.
+Rourke said he traveled to North Carolina, where Shanann Watts’ family lives, to consult with them before entering into the plea deal.

-After the mother and her daughters were reported missing in August, Christopher Watts went on multiple Denver television stations pleading for their safe return.
+After Shanann Watts and the two girls were reported missing in August, Christopher Watts went on multiple Denver television stations pleading for their safe return.
 The following day, Aug.
 15, he was arrested for the murders.

+Watts initially told police that he strangled his wife in a rage because, after the couple had argued, she killed their two girls.
+The suggestion that Shanann Watts killed the girls was a “flat out lie,” Rourke said on Tuesday.

-Watts told detectives he was having an affair, according to an arrest warrant affidavit, and that he had loaded the bodies of his wife and daughters into his work truck and taken them to an oil field.
+Watts told detectives that he was having an affair, according to an arrest warrant affidavit, and that he had loaded the bodies of his wife and daughters into his truck and taken them to an oil field.
 The bodies were found the week Watts was arrested.

-Reporting by Keith Coffman in Greeley, Colorado; writing by Alex Dobuzinskis; editing by Lisa Shumaker and Leslie Adler
+Reporting by Keith Coffman in Greeley, Colorado Writing by Alex Dobuzinskis; Editing by Lisa Shumaker and Leslie Adler